-According to the CDC, sinusitis affects nearly 30 million Americans.
+According to the CDC, sinusitis affects nearly 30 million Americans, including many in Pembroke Pines and Davie.
 Each year, sinusitis sufferers spend billions of dollars on over-the-counter treatments that often only provide minimal relief.
 Even endoscopic surgery rarely cures the condition, and patients typically require multiple procedures, which increases the risk of scar tissue formation and other complications.
 Balloon sinus dilation, also known as balloon sinuplasty, is a minimally invasive method of reopening and enlarging sinus openings while preserving tissue and maintaining normal sinus anatomy.
+Dr. Contrucci performs this minimally invasive surgery on an outpatient basis in his Pembroke Pines offices.

 After numbing the inside of the nose with a local anesthetic, the doctor uses a flexible catheter to insert a balloon through the nose and into the sinus cavity.
 The balloon is inflated for five seconds, which reopens the passage to allow normal drainage.
 The balloon is then deflated and removed.
 If necessary, multiple sinuses can be treated during the same procedure.